Doctor of Pharmacy Program (Pharm.D.)

 Students not meeting these requirements will be admitted to the Department of Exploratory Studies in the College of Languages, Literature and Social Sciences.

-UT offers an early admission program called Contingent Admission, which grants admission to the professional division to academically exceptional students during the senior year of high school.
+UT offers an early admission program called Contingent Admission, a competitive process that grants admission to the professional division to academically exceptional students during the senior year of high school.
 Contingent Admission secures a seat in the professional division, without additional application, for students who meet the qualifications.
 Read the Contingent Admission Policy for information on how to qualify for Contingent Admission.

 Each year, the College of Pharmacy and Pharmaceutical Sciences admits a select group of up to five highly qualified candidates with earned degrees to the professional division of the Doctor of Pharmacy (PharmD) program.
 Additional degreed applicants may be admitted on a space-available basis after all qualified internal candidates have been offered admission.
 More about Applicants with Undergraduate Degrees